walterxie/eDNA-pipeline/README.md

 ## Community Matrix Analysis

-1. Change source path for pipeline and working path for data into your local path.
+The detail is in [R/README.md](R/README.md).

-2. Run *createAllCommunityMatrix.r* first to create community matrices.
+1. Run *createAllCommunityMatrix.r* first to create community matrices.

-3. Run *createAllDiversitiesOTUsTable.r* second to get the rarefaction table and OTU threshold table.
+2. Run *createAllDiversitiesOTUsTable.r* second to get the rarefaction table and OTU threshold table.
 This is time-consuming.
 If you do not need clustering through different thresholds, you could use faster script *createAllRarefactionTable.r* to generate the rarefaction table at 97% threshold only.

-4. Run *createAllFiguresTables.r* to get all figures and tables.
+3. Change source path for pipeline and working path for data into your local path.
+Run *createAllFiguresTables.r* to get all figures and tables.